-The current financial year starts on 6th April 2024, and with it comes a renewed Junior ISA allowance for your little one.
-This may have raised questions about your child’s allowance and how it works; so we’ve broken down all you’ll need to know about their Junior ISA allowance in the 2024/25 financial year.
+The Junior ISA allowance renewed on 6th April 2024 at the start of the current financial year.
+This may have raised questions about your child’s Junior ISA limit and how this impacts saving for your children; so we’ve broken down all you’ll need to know about your little one’s Junior ISA allowance in the 2024/25 financial year.

 What is a Junior ISA allowance?